AceARK/Bamazon/README.md

 -----------------

-Click here - https://youtu.be/41HfJc1fOzk - for a video walkthrough of this application.
+Click [here](https://youtu.be/41HfJc1fOzk) - for a video walk-through of this application.